-We would like to give a warm welcome and congratulations to Barbora Balaban, Bob Manser, Dianne Richardson, Jaynie Coulterman, Jian Zhang, Olivier Bonnet, Sanjay Sundram, Vic Dohar, Deborah Noel .
+We would like to give a warm welcome and congratulations to Barbora Balaban, Bob Manser, Dianne Richardson, Jaynie Coulterman, Olivier Bonnet, Sanjay Sundram, Vic Dohar, Deborah Noel and Jian Zhang.
 All are very gifted artists who will add considerable flair to our displays of outstanding artwork.

 Here is a little about each artist and a small sampling of their art.
 Their artist pages will be up on the website soon!

-Barbora’s ceramic pieces are hand build, with added texture, by stamping, folding, carving, or simply adding more clay and decorating with slips and brush work.
-The contrast between glazed and unglazed parts of the ceramic brings out the texture of the piece and the warmth of the clay
+Barbora’s ceramic pieces are hand built, with added texture by stamping, folding, carving, or simply adding more clay and decorating with slips and brush work.
+The contrast between glazed and unglazed parts of the ceramic brings out the texture of the piece and the warmth of the clay.

 Dianne works largely in oils and primarily uses palette knives to execute her work.
 Each painting is layered with vivid colours, and blended and mixed on the canvas through scumbling.
 Using impasto techniques, Dianne attempts to capture the beauty of light, colour, reﬂections, and shadows.